Racism in the United States: Citizenship and immigration

-The Treaty of Dancing Rabbit Creek, made under the Indian Removal Act of 1830, allowed those Choctaw Indians who chose to remain in Mississippi to gain recognition as U.S. citizens, the first major non-European ethnic group to become entitled to U.S. citizenship.
+The Treaty of Dancing Rabbit Creek, made under the Indian Removal Act of 1830, allowed Choctaw Indians who chose to remain in Mississippi to gain recognition as U.S. citizens.
+They were the first non-European ethnic group to become entitled to U.S. citizenship.

-Racial discrimination in naturalization and immigration continued despite the Equal Protection Clause in the Fourteenth Amendment to the United States Constitution (ratified in 1868).
-The Fourteenth Amendment overruled previous court decisions and gave U.S.-born African Americans citizenship through birthright citizenship.

-The Naturalization Act of 1870 extended naturalization to Black persons, but not to other non-white persons, but revoked the citizenship of naturalized Chinese Americans.
-The law relied on coded language to exclude "aliens ineligible for citizenship" which primarily applied to Chinese and Japanese immigrants.
+The Naturalization Act of 1870 extended naturalization to Black persons, but not to other non-white persons.
+The law relied on coded language to exclude "aliens ineligible for citizenship," which primarily applied to immigrants of Asian descent.

-Native Americans were granted citizenship in a piece-meal manner until the Indian Citizenship Act of 1924, which unilaterally bestowed blanket citizenship status on them, whether they belonged to a federally recognized tribe or not, though by that date, two-thirds of Native Americans had already become US citizens by various means.
-The Act was not retroactive, so citizenship was not extended to Native Americans who were born before the effective date of the 1924 Act, nor was it extended to indigenous persons who were born outside the United States.
+Native Americans were granted citizenship in a piecemeal manner until the Indian Citizenship Act of 1924, which unilaterally bestowed blanket citizenship status on them, whether they belonged to a federally recognized Tribe or not.
+However, by that date, two-thirds of Native Americans had already become U.S. citizens through various means.
+The Act was not retroactive, so, citizenship was not extended to Native Americans who were born before the effective date of the 1924 Act, nor was it extended to Indigenous persons who were born outside the United States.